mcuntz/pyjams/README.rst

      - Position arrays of subplots to be used with add_axes
    * - readnetcdf
      - Read variables from netCDF file
+   * - rhair2eair
+     - Partial pressure of water vapour from relative humidity and temperature
    * - rhair2vpd
      - Air vapour pressure deficit from relative humidity and temperature
    * - roman2int